 |Port of Entry||TEUs|

 Refrigerated drayage services, better known as ‘reefer drayage’ can be used to transport temperature-controlled freight between terminals and distribution facilities.

 Reefer drayage requires specialized chassis that can accommodate containers with built-in cooling systems.
 Depending on the freight being transported, it may require special care and handling prior to and after delivery.

-For drayage to occur, a shipment has to be loaded into a container which is then loaded onto a chassis to be hauled by truck to its destination.
-The type of containers used for this process varies depending on the type of freight being moved.
+For drayage to occur, a shipment has to be loaded into a container, which is then loaded onto a chassis to be hauled by truck to its destination.
+The type of container used for this process varies depending on the type of freight being moved.

 Containers most commonly come in 20-foot or 40-foot varieties, measured in TEUs (twenty-foot units).
 Depending on the freight, the container could come standard, have an open-top, require extra height, or even need temperature control abilities.
 The types of containers typically used for these include:

 Depending on the container being used, you may require a special chassis for your drayage shipment.

 Drayage rates depend on a variety of factors, including: